YoloNomy/YoloNomy.github.io/_cosmo/cosmo/astro-obs.md

 With a bit of experience, you might also come with something else: their colors!
 Indeed, even if it's not always easy to see, all stars does not have the same colors.
 Some are pretty reds, some blue and some more yellow.
 Now what could this possibly tell us?
 Turns out that the color of a star is directly related to its temperature, as we will further discuss here.

-As we will see in the next class, brightness and temperature are ultimately linked with two properties of stars: their masses and how evolved they are.
+As we will see in the next class, temperature and brightness are ultimately linked with two properties of stars: their masses and how evolved they are.

-## Brightness: Magnitudes

-## Infering the distances

-A star is characterized by its intrinsic luminosity $L$, which is how much energy it is releasing into space per unit of time.

-$$ L_d = \frac{L}{4\pi d^2}$$

 ## Colors: Temperatures